Homeless people were kicked off the subway in New York City so Mayor Bill de Blasio could enjoy a “clean” photo-op.

 Before de Blasio took office, most homeless people were older minorities.
 Now, the streets of New York are littered with numerous young people of all ethnicities.
 The shocking recent rise of white homelessness in NYC is especially jarring because it undercuts the longtime media narrative about “white privilege.”

-De Blasio is up for re-election on November 7, 2017.
-His mayorship is widely viewed as one of the least successful in modern times.
+De Blasio was re-elected in November 2017.
+His mayorship is widely viewed as one of the least successful ever.

 Update May 2019: De Blasio announced that he’s running for president of the United States. ??

 New Yorkers react to the entrance of Bill de Blasio in the 2020 race: